GENI-NSF/geni-tools/README-omni.txt

 This function is only supported at some `chapi` style clearinghouses, including the GENI Clearinghouse.

+==== listprojectmembers ====
+List all the members of the given project.

+Format: `omni.py listprojectmembers <projectname>`

+Sample usage: `omni.py listprojectmembers myproject>`

+Output prints out the project members and their project role, and email.

+Return is a list of the members of the project as registered at the clearinghouse.
+For each such user, the return includes:
+ - `PROJECT_MEMBER`: URN identifier of the user
+ - `EMAIL` address of the user
+ - `PROJECT_ROLE` of the user in the project.
+ - `PROJECT_MEMBER_UID`: Internal UID identifier of the member

+Output directing options:
+ * `-o` Save result in a file
+ * `-p` (used with `-o`) Prefix for resulting filename
+ * `--outputfile` If supplied, use this output file name: substitute projectname for any '`%s`'.
+ * If not saving results to a file, they are logged.
+ * If intead of `-o` you specify the `--tostdout` option, then instead of logging, print to STDOUT.
+ * File names will indicate the project name
+  * e.g.: `myprefix-myproject-projectmembers.txt`

+Note that project membership is only supported at some `chapi` type clearinghouses, including the GENI Clearinghouse.
+Project membership determines who has rights to create a slice in the named project.

 ==== listslicemembers ====
 List all the members of the given slice, including their registered